ivanitlearning/AWS-Associate-Courses/SAA-C02.md

 * Used for
   * Read-heavy workloads
   * Reduce cost of accessing DBs
-  * Need <ms access to data
+  * Need < 1 ms access to data
   * Store user session state data outside of EC2

-* **Test notes**:
+**Test notes**:

 * Calls to return identical or static datasets -> prefer ElastiCache over read replicas.
 * If you see "dynamic reads", ElastiCache which caches static reads is unlikely to help.

 # 20. Amazon Redshift [not in SOA-C02?]